Lyme Disease Diagnostic Devices Market Share Worth US$3.7 billion by 2027 - New Research Report by IndustryARC

 2. Lyme Disease Diagnostic Devices Market based on end-use industry can be further segmented into Hospitals and Clinics, Pathology labs, Pharmaceutical Industries, Clinical Research Institute and others.
 The hospitals & clinics segment held a dominant market share in the year 2021 and is also projected to grow at a CAGR of 5.3% over the forecast period of 2022-2027.

-3. Lyme Disease Diagnostic Devices Market based on Geography can be further segmented into North America, Europe, Asia-Pacific, South America, and the Rest of the World.
-North America held a dominant market share of 39% in the year 2021 as compared to its other counterparts on account of its well-developed healthcare infrastructure, skilled professionals, high donor awareness as well an increasing number of R&D activities for device manufacturing and development.
+3. North America held a dominant market share of 39% in the year 2021 as compared to its other counterparts on account of its well-developed healthcare infrastructure, skilled professionals, high donor awareness as well an increasing number of R&D activities for device manufacturing and development.

 Competitive Landscape: